frescobaldi/qpageview/docs/source/advanced.rst

 The View does not do very much with the Document it displays, rather it cares for the Page objects that are displayed.

-Those pages are in the :class:`~qpageview.layout.PageLayout` of the View, which inherits from the Python :class:`list <python:list>` type.
+The pages are in the PageLayout of the View, which inherits from the Python :class:`list <python:list>` type.
+Get the :class:`~qpageview.layout.PageLayout` of a View using :meth:`View.pageLayout <view.View.pageLayout>`.
 Using the regular ``list`` methods you can add or remove Page objects to the layout.
 Then you need to call :meth:`View.updatePageLayout() <view.View.updatePageLayout>` to update the PageLayout, which will adjust size and position of the Pages.

 Instead of the above, and maybe even better and easier, you can use the :meth:`~view.View.modifyPages` context manager of View, which will